 - Systems management: Ability to track system requirements from a system function to all those elements that individually or collectively perform that function.

 Weighing scales that feature GLP printouts facilitate these processes by providing information such as the time, the date, the balance or scale’s ID, and other useful data that can be tracked and monitored.
-Many Adam laboratory scales and balances have this feature, such as our Eclipse and Nimbus analytical balance series.
+Many Adam laboratory scales and balances have this feature, such as our Equinox and Luna and Solis analytical balance series.